wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

   - `countDown`: decrement the count, releasing all waiting threads when the count reaches zero.
 Nothing happens when the count is already zero when this method is called.
   -  `getCount`: return the current count

+  A binary semaphore can be used as a `mutex` with nonreentrant locking semantics.

 - CyclicBarrier: it lets a set of threads wait for each other to reach a common barrier point.
 The barrier is cyclic because it can be reused after the waiting threads are released.
+Latches are for waiting for events; barriers are for waiting for other threads.

   The constructor of the CyclicBarrier can accept a Runnable which is executed when the barrier is tripped.
   It can be used to update shared state before any of the threads continue.